AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 The safe access will return null if the left hand side is null.
 This allows users to chain accesses without having to checks for nulls at every step.

-For a
-reference of the existing fields for syntax nodes for Ada, look at the `Libadalang API doc
+For a reference of the existing fields for syntax nodes for Ada, look at the `Libadalang API doc
 <https://docs.adacore.com/live/wave/libadalang/html/libadalang_ug/python_api_ref.html>`_.
-The fields are prefixed by ``f_`` in the Python API reference, whereas they're accessible without the prefix in LKQL.

 Property call
 ^^^^^^^^^^^^^